 The Company's bylaws also establish an advance notice procedure with regard to nominating persons for election to the Board and proposals of other business that are not submitted for inclusion in the Proxy Statement and form of proxy but that a stockholder instead wishes to present directly at an annual meeting of stockholders.
-If a stockholder wishes to submit a nominee or other business for consideration at the 2022 Annual Meeting of Stockholders without including that nominee or proposal in the Company's Proxy Statement and form of proxy, the Company's bylaws require, among other things, that the stockholder submission contain certain information concerning the nominee or other business as the case may be, and other information specified in the Company's bylaws, and that the stockholder provide the Company with written notice of such nominee or business no later than the close of business on July 1, 2022, nor earlier than the close of business on June 1, 2022; provided, however, that in the event that the date of the 2022 Annual Meeting of Stockholders is more than 30 days before or more than 70 days after the anniversary date of the 2021 Annual Meeting of Stockholders and not later than the close of business on the later of the 90th day prior to such annual meeting or the 10th day following the day on which public announcement of the date of such meeting is first made by the Company.
-If the number of directors to be elected to the Board is increased and there is no public announcement by the Company's bylaws, a stockholder's notice will be considered timely, but only with respect to nominees for the additional directorships, if it shall be delivered to the Secretary of the Company at the principal executive offices of the Company not later than the close of business on the 10th day following the day on which such public announcement is first made by the Company.
+If a stockholder wishes to submit a nominee or other business for consideration at the 2022 Annual Meeting of Stockholders without including that nominee or proposal in the Company's Proxy Statement and form of proxy, the Company's bylaws require, among other things, that the stockholder submission contain certain information concerning the nominee or other business, as the case may be, and other information specified in the Company's bylaws, and that the stockholder provide the Company with written notice of such nominee or business no later than the close of business on July 1, 2022, nor earlier than the close of business on June 1, 2022; provided, however, that in the event that the date of the 2022 Annual Meeting of Stockholders is more than 30 days before or more than 70 days after the anniversary date of the 2021 Annual Meeting of Stockholders, notice by the stockholder must be so delivered not earlier than the close of business on the 120th day prior to the 2022 Annual Meeting of Stockholders and not later than the close of business on the later of the 90th day prior to such annual meeting or the 10th day following the day on which public announcement of the date of such meeting is first made by the Company.
+If the number of directors to be elected to the Board is increased and there is no public announcement by the Company naming the nominees for the additional directorships at least 10 days before the last day a stockholder must deliver his or her written notice under the Company's bylaws, a stockholder's notice will be considered timely, but only with respect to nominees for the additional directorships, if it shall be delivered to the Secretary of the Company at the principal executive offices of the Company not later than the close of business on the 10th day following the day on which such public announcement is first made by the Company.
 A stockholder notice should be sent to Korn Ferry, 1900 Avenue of the Stars, Suite 2600, Los Angeles, California 90067, Attention: Corporate Secretary.
 Proposals or nominations not meeting the advance notice requirements in the Company's bylaws will not be entertained at the 2022 Annual Meeting of Stockholders.
 A copy of the full text of the relevant bylaw provisions may be obtained from the Company's filings with the SEC or by writing our Corporate Secretary at the address identified above.